If you want to translate your website into different languages, you need to use a WordPress multilingual plugin like

 Select a Theme for Your Multilingual WordPress Website

-For this tutorial, we are going to use the Total theme on WordPress.
+For this tutorial, we will use the Total theme on WordPress.
 The total is a responsive and highly creative theme.
-If you have chosen Total for your WordPress website, then this tutorial will help you learn how you can turn your multilingual WordPress website using WPML.
+If you have chosen “Total” for your WordPress website, this tutorial will help you learn how to turn your multilingual WordPress website using WPML.

 How to Install/Upload Total Theme